 Compilations: this depends also.
 If the compilation only consists of an artist’s most popular tracks or “greatest hits”, there is little interest in reviewing this on an album-centric review website, as the quality of such a record is dependent not just on the quality of the songs and the sequencing, but also how effectively it represents the artist’s entire body of work as of its release.
 On the other hand, collections of non-album singles, B-sides, or unreleased material are more interesting, simply because the songs in them are unavailable anywhere else (Oasis’ B-side compilation The Masterplan is an example).

-There could also be question of mixtapes and DJ mixes, but these two formats are specific to particular genres, and they arguably serve the same purpose as an album, so they are fair game as well.
+There could also be question of mixtapes and DJ mixes, but these two formats are specific to particular genres, and they generally serve the same purpose as an album, so they are fair game as well.